 I was elected as a Worcestershire County Councillor in 2005 and have held a number of roles within the County Council.
 As a Cabinet Member, I led the process that saw significant budget reductions achieved by the Library Service, whilst maintaining the number of libraries and protecting the service that our communities receive.
 The model I championed saw the voluntary sector play a much larger role in the running of their libraries.
 In more recent times I have been given the challenge of working with young people and their families, including tackling the ever rising number of young people we have in care.

 I have a BSc (Hons) in Business Information Systems from Liverpool John Moores University.
-I have previously worked in private business as well as in the High Security Prison system as an intelligence officer.
+I have previously worked in private business as well as in the High Security Prison system.